-The written assignment is scheduled in between the two midterm tests (see dates in the Course Schedule).
+The written assignment deadline is about 10 days after midterm 2, so that students can benefit from the midterm break if they wish (see dates in the Course Schedule).
 We will discuss the objectives and requirements of the written assignment in class following Midterm 1.
-The deadline for the Report has been extended this year to Mon 14 Nov, due to the midterm break.
-Reports should be submitted to Canvas and a duplicate copy submitted to TurnItIn (see Learning Analytics, pg 9).
+Reports should be submitted to Canvas and a duplicate copy submitted to TurnItln (see Learning Analytics, pg 9).